 Your tour includes a gentle step back in time for Irish Tradition at its best.
 Climb on board a horse and carriage for a unique look at Killarney’s scenic and historic highlights.
 Your jaunting car winds through back roads as it takes you through Killarney National Park.
 (The majestic spire of St. Mary’s Cathedral is an inspiration.)
 This tour is filled with astonishing beauty, legends, and the folklore of Killarney as it rambles through areas where cars are not allowed.

 Arriving at Ross Castle, on the shores of Lough Léin, you will feel the peace and solitude.
 Stop at the restored 15th century Castle for an authentic glimpse of ancient Ireland.
 Ross Castle was home to the legendary Chieftain, O’Donoghue Ross, and in 1652 it was the last Irish fortress to fall to Cromwell.
-You will be taken back to your hotel, feeling awed by this experience.
 (The entrance to Ross Castle is not included in this tour, but we list it as a possibility.)

 Overnight Location